The CEO and Founder, Patricia McKinney

 By the age of 3 years old, Patricia and her family migrated to Norwalk, Connecticut after the death of her father.

 The City of Norwalk introduced young Patricia to a whole new environment.
-Norwalk was the starting ground for many of her life experiences that included many unforeseen changes and unexpected challenges.
+Norwalk was the starting ground for many of her life experiences that included many unforeseen life changing experiences and unexpected challenges.

-Because Patricia endured the merciless horror of being raped, she experienced much internal turmoil that resulted in the indulgence of alcohol and marijuana.
+Because Patricia endured the merciless horror of being raped and endured the experience of being molested as a child prior, she dealt with much internal turmoil that resulted in the indulgence of alcohol and marijuana.

 By the age of 15, she became pregnant with her first child.
 Nine months later, she gave birth to her daughter Nakina Qeyonna Goff.